-Obtaining the Container URL for an Azure Storage Account
+Obtaining the Container URL for an Azure Storage Account and Creating the BLOB_URI

 Before you can upload the VHD image file, you will need to determine the BLOB_URI value from your Azure storage account.
 The container URL, along with the VHD filename you append, is used for the BLOB_URI value you will use when you upload the VHD file.
 This BLOB_URI tells Azure where to put the VHD file and what to call it.